quambene/eric-rs/README.md

 ### Usage

-To use `eric-sdk`, add the path of the shared C library (e.g. to `LD_LIBRARY_PATH` on Linux).
+To use `eric-sdk`, add the shared C library to your path (e.g. to `LD_LIBRARY_PATH` on Linux).

-To send the xml file, the path and password of the Elster certificate has to be provided via environment variables `CERTIFICATE_PATH` and `CERTIFICATE_PASSWORD`.
+To send the xml file, the path and password of the Elster certificate have to be provided via environment variables `CERTIFICATE_PATH` and `CERTIFICATE_PASSWORD`.

 ### Supported Eric versions